ShadowofSkull/depth_camera/README.md

 ## Conclusion
 This guide is a stepping stone for beginners to build a solid foundation in ROS, Linux, and more.
 Keep learning, experimenting, and don't be afraid to dive deeper into more advanced topics as you become more comfortable.

+### Note
+- More complete and working codes are in the `final` folder, others are all the things we experimented with to reach what is in final.